Where to Start?

 Home care, sometimes called home help or home support, is care provided in your own home to help maintain independence so your loved ones can continue living in their own home.

-The process of looking for care can also feel overwhelming – especially if it’s the first time you have had to think about it.
 Each person’s care needs are different, and home care often includes specialist care for elderly people who require personal care, or those with Dementia, Alzheimer’s, Cancer, or those at the end of their life.

-Start by writing down a brief summary of your relative’s situation, considering:
+It’s a good idea to start with a brief summary of your relative’s situation, considering:

 • What sort of support do they need?